 For reasons I have never quite understood, foreign buyers are like moths to a flame if new-build is available, even when the location is inferior, the size is smaller and the price per square metre is double.
 The fact is there is very little raw building land available in the very best locations, it was built on years ago.
 Consequently, it follows that much of the new-build activity is not in prime locations.
-In addition, plot sizes and constructed square metres are becoming even smaller in comparison with resale product.
-In fact, I've seen some new-build villas on such small plots that they are hardly detached and have very little privacy.
+In addition, plot sizes and constructed square metres are becoming ever smaller in comparison with resale product.
+In fact, I've seen some new-build villas on such small plots that they are hardly detached at all and have very little privacy.

 Once recovery started after the 2008 crash, the supply side of new properties lagged way behind demand.
 In reality, there was no supply side as the construction industry was more or less wiped out.
 At the height of the building frenzy in 2006, Spain approved building licences for 735,000 units, of which approximately 21,000 were in Málaga province.
 However, in 2014, the number of building permits granted in the province was a total of 798, a fall of 96.2%.
 Demand, particularly from overseas buyers, started to recover from 2012 onwards and rapidly overtook supply.
-Inevitably this skewed new-build prices.

 However, building licences and project starts have risen every year since 2013.
-Consequently, the demand/supply ratio has improved and I will be looking to see if too much new-build supply becomes the issue in this sector in 2023.
-Looking around, I can see unsold units in new developments finished before the pandemic that still haven't found a buyer.
-I reviewed a property for clients in 2022 that was bought as an off-plan investment in 2018 and has been for resale ever since.
+Consequently, the demand/supply ratio has improved and I will be looking to see if too much new-build supply becomes the issue in this sector in 2024.
+Looking around, I can see unsold units in new developments that were finished before the pandemic and still haven't found a buyer.
+I reviewed a property for clients in 2022 that was bought as an off-plan investment in 2018, sticking on the market until it finally sold in 2023.
+It wasn't that particularly well-located, reasonable but not prime and, in the end, my clients bought a secondhand, refurbished property, in a far superior position for the same price.
+Location always wins.